legislation/data-documentation/api/overview.md

 For example:

 * [https://www.legislation.gov.uk/ukpga/data.feed](https://www.legislation.gov.uk/ukpga/data.feed) returns the first page of the feed of UK Public General Acts, maximum 20 items per page.
-* [https://www.legislation.gov.uk/primary+secondary?title=help](https://www.legislation.gov.uk/primary+secondary?title=help) returns the first page of the feed of UK legislation with "help" in the title, maximum 20 items per page.
+* [https://www.legislation.gov.uk/primary+secondary?title=help](https://www.legislation.gov.uk/primary+secondary?title=help) returns the first page of the feed of UK legislation with &ldquo;help&rdquo; in the title, maximum 20 items per page.
 * [https://www.legislation.gov.uk/all/2002/1-100?page=2](https://www.legislation.gov.uk/all/2002/1-100?page=2) returns the second page of the feed of legislation of all types with a year of 2002 and a number between 1 and 100, maximum 20 items per page.
-* [https://www.legislation.gov.uk/uksi+wsi+ssi+nisr/data.feed?text=dogs&results-count=5](https://www.legislation.gov.uk/uksi+wsi+ssi+nisr/data.feed?text=dogs&results-count=5) returns a feed of Statutory Instruments (UK, Welsh and Scottish) and Northern Ireland Statutory Rules with the word "dogs" in the text, maximum 5 items per page.
+* [https://www.legislation.gov.uk/uksi+wsi+ssi+nisr/data.feed?text=dogs&results-count=5](https://www.legislation.gov.uk/uksi+wsi+ssi+nisr/data.feed?text=dogs&results-count=5) returns a feed of Statutory Instruments (UK, Welsh and Scottish) and Northern Ireland Statutory Rules with the word &ldquo;dogs&rdquo; in the text, maximum 5 items per page.

 For more information, see the section on [search, lists and feeds](/api/search.md).